-Today, the spit cake is appreciated as a representative and delicious pastry than ever before.
-During official visits, these traditional spit cakes were presented to Queen Elizabeth and Pope John II, among others, as "edible jewels".
+Today, the spit cake is more appreciated as a representative and delicious pastry than ever before.
+During official visits, our spit cakes were presented to Queen Elizabeth II and Pope John II, among others, as "edible jewels".

 Layer by layer the dough is dropped onto the roller

 The sweet Prügeltorte is baked over an open fire until golden brown

 The sweet Prügeltorte is a favourite at the Kaiserhaus in Brandenberg

 This is how the sweet Prügeltorte is served.
 In a slice with whipped cream and cranberry jam!

 Prügeltorten Mader specialises in the production of this sweet dessert.

 Eggs, butter, sugar and flour are used to make an "egg dough".
 So called because each ingredient weighs the same as the eggs.

 Then the beater, a conical wooden roller wrapped in parchment, is placed on a spit with a crank.
 With constant turning, layer after layer of the rather firm dough is dripped onto the roller and baked over an open fire until golden brown.